What did the bald archbishop say to the comedian with the Afro?

-This was how comedian Marc Lottering was welcomed at Archbishop Emeritus Desmond Tutu’s offices yesterday.
+This was how comedian Marc Lottering was welcomed at Archbishop Emeritus Desmond Tutu’s offices on Wednesday.

 Tutu and Lottering shared hearty laughs before the Vodacom Funny Festival where, for one night, Tutu is set to make a special appearance (in a non-comedic capacity) for charity.

 The Funny Festival, which runs from June 11 to July 8, showcases local and international comics and performers, and on June 21 Tutu will attend as a special guest.

 The event’s publicist, Eddie Cassar, said when he approached the archbishop about attending the show he was more than willing.

 “He said he’d love to do it,” Cassar said, but Tutu asked to also have Lottering in attendance.

 A quick phone call from Cassar and Lottering humbly obliged.

 Lottering will be performing on June 21 and July 4, 5 and 8.

 Tickets for the special show on June 21 will be sold at the normal price of R140 a seat.

 Proceeds from that show will go to the Desmond and Leah Tutu Legacy Foundation.